tomamos/logman-mijoshop/README.md

-LOGman K2 plugin
+LOGman MijoShop plugin
 ========================

-Plugin for integrating [K2](http://getk2.org/) with LOGman.
+Plugin for integrating [MijoShop](http://miwisoft.com/joomla-extensions/mijoshop-joomla-shopping-cart) with LOGman.
 [LOGman](http://joomlatools.com/logman) is a user analytics and audit trail solution for Joomla.

 ## Installation